D5CN/map-generator-unity/README.md

 # This is a demo project
 ![Image of Generated Map](https://github.com/D5-Howard/map-generator-unity/blob/master/Readme/demo.gif)

-This project was fork from Voronoi Map Generator
+This project was fork from Voronoi Map Generator,and I add some another function just like GPUInstance Grass supported,auto add vetex for bigger map,Porlin Noise Node map.
+It's just for learning.

-But i add more function just like support GPUInstance Grass,auto add vetex for bigger map.this project is still developing.
+Enjoy!

 # Voronoi Map Generator
 A Unity implementation of a map generator which this project forked from using a similar process to the